HBO drops "The Wire" creator David Simon amid writers' strike

 - Here's what to know about the film and TV writers' strike

-Simon also exhorted the major Hollywood unions to stick together and transform "this recession-proof, profitable and too-greedy industry," tweeting approvingly of a 1987 newspaper strike at the Baltimore Sun that participated in.
+Simon also exhorted the major Hollywood unions to stick together and transform "this recession-proof, profitable and too-greedy industry," tweeting approvingly of a 1987 newspaper strike at the Baltimore Sun in which he participated.
 "If I'm not paying dues somewhere, I'm dead or gumming food in a nursing home," he wrote.

 Simon is the latest major Hollywood content creator to voice his support for the striking writers, who walked out a week ago after being unable to reach contract renewal terms with Hollywood and streaming studios.
 The writers are seeking limits on the use of AI, minimum staffing requirements in writers' rooms and better residuals from streaming services, which they say have eroded their ability to make a living.